-The pygmy hippo is usually 75-100 cm high at the shoulder and weigh 180-275 kg.
+The pygmy hippo is usually 75-100 cm high at the shoulder and weighs 180-275 kg.
 This is roughly half the height of a Common hippo and just a quarter of the weight.

 Notably, both the Common hippo and the Pygmy hippo can close their ears and nostrils to prevent water from entering when the hippo is submerged.

 The skin of the pygmy hippo consists of a comparatively thin epidermis that covers several centimeters of dermis.
-The pygmy hippo must spend a lot of time in water, otherwise the skin will dry out and crack.
+The pygmy hippo must spend a lot of time in the water, otherwise, the skin will dry out and crack.

 The skin is brown to greenish-black on the upper body and creamy gray below.

-A special secretion known as “blood sweat” gives the body a pinkish tinge.
-It is actually not blood nor sweat – it is a secreation consisting of hipposudoric acid.
-Hipposudoric acid contains a red pigment and is believed to have both antimicrobial and sunprotective properties.
+A special secretion is known as “blood sweat” gives the body a pinkish tinge.
+It is actually not blood nor sweat – it is a secretion consisting of hipposudoric acid.
+Hipposudoric acid contains a red pigment and is believed to have both antimicrobial and sun-protective properties.